 Analytical media “Eurasian Studies”

-The analytical media “Eurasian Studies” was founded on 25 August 2017 in Astana at the “Eurasian Week” Business Forum.
+The analytical media “Eurasian Studies” was founded on 25 August 2017 in Nursultan (Astana) in Kazakhstan at the “Eurasian Week” Business Forum.
 The aim of the media is to deliver informational and analytical support to the processes of Eurasian economic integration within the Eurasian Economic Union (EAEU) and the Greater Eurasian space.
 The analytical media “Eurasian Studies” organizes or supports the organization of educational programs, scientific research, information exchange and workshops in the field of Eurasian economic integration.

 The main activities of the analytical media “Eurasian Studies” are (itself or in support):